drclaw1394/perl-template-plex/README.md

 Aliasing means that the template has access to variables outside of it.
 That's the whole point.
 So again if you don't know what your templates are doing, then maybe this module isn't for you

+# ISSUES

+Currently caching of templates when using `plx` is primitive.
+It works, but management will likely change.
+Manual caching with `state $template=plex ...` gives you better control and performance

+Debugging templates could be much better

+Unless specifically constructed to write to file, templates are completely processed in memory.

+`plx` caching will not be effective with literal templates unless they are stored in an anonymous array.

 # SEE ALSO